 Let’s take a look at some facts and stats as to why trigger emails are such a solid customer engagement strategy.

-Let's take a look at some trigger email examples based on the triggers we listed above.
+Let’s take a look at some trigger email examples based on the triggers we listed above.
+If you need help writing the copy for your trigger emails, refer to our easy copy and paste email templates!

 Welcome emails are sent after someone registers with your business, becomes a customer, or signs up for your email list.
 These emails often thank the person for joining, provide brief rundown of what to expect as a member, and then share links to resources or perhaps the promo code or coupon they promised in their popup.